Canada Earth Tower

 The mock-up will also assist in researching durability of timber balconies and solutions to improve the acceptance of timber as a dominant structural system.
 A prefabricated CLT envelope system is attached with thermally isolated joints to the two storey mockup structure behind.
 The mass timber trapezoidal balcony decks use DLT+CLT in a steel frame supported by turned timber columns.

-In addition, we are testing two different waterproofing systems on the balcony while monitoring the moisture content in the timber panels over the next 6 months.
+In addition, we tested two different waterproofing systems on the balcony and have monitored the moisture content in the timber panels over a period of 6 months.

-Thanks to our proactive team, including Derek, Cedric and Rennie who have recently attached the last cover plates on site in Richmond!
+Thanks to our proactive team, including Derek, Cedric and Rennie who attached the last cover plates on site in Richmond!